-The constructor of the class my_initiator must initialize all the member variables, including the p_vci port.
+The constructor of the class VciSimpleInitiator must initialize all the member variables, including the p_vci port.
 The rspReceived() call-back function being executed in the context of the thread sending the response packet, a link between the p_vci port and the call-back function must be established.
-Moreover, the p_vci port must contain a pointer to the initiator local time.
+Moreover, the p_vci port must contain a pointer to the initiator thread context c0.

-The VciInitiatorPort constructor must be called with the following arguments:
+The VciInitiator constructor for the p_vci object must be called with the following arguments:

-'''

-p_vci(?vci?, this, &my_initiator::rspReceived, &m_time);

-'''
+''' p_vci("vci", new tlmt_core::tlmt_callback<VciSimpleInitiator,soclib::tlmt::vci_rsp_packet<vci_pa this, &VciSimpleInitiator<vci_param>::rspReceived), &cC '''